-We know that the first scenarios that come to mind for people who dream of traveling to Peru are the famous citadel of Machu Picchu and the charming city of Cusco.
-And this is right since we are talking about one of the 7 Wonders of the Modern World and a destination that is, practically, our postcard.
+When people plan to travel to Peru, the first places that come to mind are the famous Machu Picchu citadel itself and the charming Cusco City.
+This is totally right since we are talking about one of the 7 Wonders of the Modern World and a destination that is practically our postcard.

 Pisac Ruins

-Located about 30 kilometers from Cusco is a small village called Pisac, it can be said that this is one of the most representative places of the Inca Empire, in cultural terms, in the entire Sacred Valley of the Incas, since these lands are marked by ancestral traditions, great mysticism, in addition to historical marks, as one of the main archaeological sites in the region.
+Located about 30 kilometers from Cusco is a small village called Pisac, it can be said that this is one of the most representative places of the Inca Empire.
+In cultural terms, the entire Sacred Valley of the Incas is marked by ancestral traditions, and great mysticism, in addition to historical marks, as one of the main archaeological sites in the region.

 Pisac is a destination that delights its visitors by providing a much more intense and close contact with the reality of life and the residents, in addition to having much more empty scenarios than what is found in the main tourist attractions of the Imperial City of the Incas.

-Among what is possible to discover in this village is the Artisan Market of Pisac, where people from numerous regions and belonging to different Andean cultures meet to sell their products, from handicrafts to food, it is possible to find everything, especially if your visit is on a Sunday.
+Among what is possible to discover in this village is the Artisan Market of Pisac, where people from numerous regions belonging to different Andean cultures meet to sell their products, from handicrafts to food.
+You can find everything here, especially if your visit is on a Sunday.

 Ollantaytambo